What is Marketing Attribution?

 However, as mentioned above, a purchase typically results from multiple interactions through various channels.
 Therefore, if you only look at last-click attribution, for example, you won’t know if there’s another channel that frequently contributes to conversions, might be influencing the journey to purchase, and could be a valuable channel to shift more money to.

 This is where a multi-touch attribution model comes into play.
 A common and relatively straightforward approach is a linear model, in which you allocate the same amount of credit to each channel.
-For example, if there were four “touches” before purchase, you would assign a 25% “credit” to each of those channels for bringing in 25% of the revenue:
+For example, if there were five “touches” before purchase, you would assign a 20% “credit” to each of those channels for bringing in 20% of the revenue:

 In general, it’s informative to look for patterns in your overall marketing mix.
 For example, you may attribute a last click to Facebook but notice that it’s frequently connected with email and that they result in more conversions when paired together.